 - Dark chocolate chips: I use 85% cacao chocolate chips by Pascha.

-Bake until a toothpick inserted in one of the muffins comes out clean, 17-19 minutes.
-The muffins will not brown.
-Cool the muffins for 5 minutes in the pan on a wire rack, then 10 more minutes directly on the rack before serving them.
+Bake the muffins in a preheated 350°F oven until a toothpick inserted in one of the muffins comes out clean, 17-19 minutes.
+Cool the muffins in the pan for 5 minutes and for 10 more minutes on a cooling rack before serving.

 Recipe FAQs

+The muffins keep reasonably well in the fridge or freezer, but their texture is best when freshly baked.
 You can mix the batter the night before, pour it into the muffin pan, cover it with cling wrap, and refrigerate it, then bake the muffins in the morning.

 No. The two flours are very different.
 Coconut flour is very absorbent and has a drying effect on baked goods.
 It won't work in this recipe.